anandka/Learning/Kubernetes Revision.md

 - Certificates are configured while running each component. things like server crts, client crts, trusted crts etc will be provided as parameters when you do this
 - `/etc/kubernets/manifests/*` or `/etc/systemd/system/*` are the files to check

-- to look into a crt file run the below command
+- To look into a crt file run the below command

 ~~~
 openssl x509 -text -noout -in certificate.crt